lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 ## 5. Shaping the conditions of observations

-The laws of demands and fluency capture the significant difficulties that once facies in studying JCSs at work> How does one break through the current web of adaptationto understand the undrelying demands and to anticipate/guide future processes of cahnge and adptation?
-Wihtout this understanding processes of changes are exercises in slow trial and error despite the extravagant claims of technology advocates.
+The laws of demands and fluency capture the significant difficulties that once faces in studying JCSs at work.
+How does one break through the current web of adaptationto understand the underlying demands and to anticipate/guide future processes of cahnge and adptation?
+Without this understanding processes of changes are exercises in slow trial and error despite the extravagant claims of technology advocates.

 Effective methods for studying JCSs at work disrupt and disturb the current system to observe how that system adapts and settles back into equilibrium.